 Parades are magical.
 Something about them- getting people out on the street making noise, creating art, and being together- generates community in ways it's hard to beat.

-In 2014 and 2015 I worked on a huge parade for Providence Honk Fest, a volunteer run, completely free, activist street band festival in the heart of Rhode Island's capital.
+Since 2014, I've worked on a huge parade for Providence Honk Fest, a volunteer run, completely free, activist street band festival in the heart of Rhode Island's capital.

 In my first year, I worked with the Rhode Island State Council of the Arts to make a banner.
 I spent the parade itself carrying a remarkably heavy paper mache panda down Wickenden Street with two friends.
 In 2015, I got much more involved, and emailed, painted, sweat, and celebrated with dozens of community members, artists, and volunteers to bring a 450-person procession to life.
 I also marshaled the parade in a fabulous plumed hat.